Filikan/Java-Spring-Reservation-App/README.md

 In Progress:
 * User is able to book (due date is required)
-* Users can login in the backend,but not in the frontend.
+* Users can login in the back-end,but not in the front-end.
 * If access token's time is expired,there should be refresh token.Coding started but not finished yet.You can reach it from "refreshToken" branch.

 Done:
 * User is able to display all server informations.
 * User is able to display all reservation informations.
-* Users can login in the backend.
+* Users can login in the back-end.
-* Users can make reservations in backend.
+* Users can make reservations in back-end.
 * Users can create an access token for login.

 ### How To Open Project At First: